rt2zz/react-native-addressbook/README.md

 ## API
 `getContacts` (callback) - returns *all* contacts as an array of objects
 `addContact` (contact, callback) - adds a contact to the AddressBook.
-`updateContact` (contact, callback) - where contact has a valid recordID
+`updateContact` (contact, callback) - where contact is an object with a valid recordID
-`deleteContact` (contact, callback) - where contact has a valid recordID
+`deleteContact` (contact, callback) - where contact is an object with a valid recordID

 ####Permissions Methods (optional)
 `checkPermission` (callback) - checks permission to use AddressBook.